tanyalrogers/RREAS/README.md

 #> [5] "SPECIES_CODES" "STATIONS"      "WEIGHT"
 ```

-The `load_trawls()` function also creates a HAULSTANDARD table
+In addition to loading the main tables, `load_trawls()` also creates a
-containing only standard stations (STANDARD_STATION=1) and with a
+HAULSTANDARD table containing only standard stations
-reduced, standardized set of columns including YEAR, MONTH, JDAY, and
+(STANDARD_STATION=1) and with a reduced, standardized set of columns
-lat/lon in decimal degrees.
-The support functions described below pull
+including YEAR, MONTH, JDAY, and lat/lon in decimal degrees.
+The support
-data for the hauls listed in HAULSTANDARD (unless otherwise specified).
+functions described below pull data for the hauls listed in HAULSTANDARD
-By default, HAULSTANDARD contains only hauls from active stations
+(unless otherwise specified).
+By default, HAULSTANDARD contains only
-(omitting inactive stations) and from the standard survey time period
+hauls from active stations (omitting inactive stations) and from the
-(omitting early surveys, CRUISE 8703, 8804, and 9003).
-If you would like
+standard survey time period (omitting early surveys, CRUISE 8703, 8804,
-to include the inactive stations in HAULSTANDARD, set
+and 9003).
+If you would like to include the inactive stations in
-`activestationsonly=FALSE` in `load_trawls()`.
-If you would like to
+HAULSTANDARD, set `activestationsonly=FALSE` in `load_trawls()`.
+If you
-include the early surveys in HAULSTANDARD, set `stdtimeperiodonly=FALSE`
+would like to include the early surveys in HAULSTANDARD, set
-in `load_trawls()`.
-A `startyear` can also be specified (defaults to
+`stdtimeperiodonly=FALSE` in `load_trawls()`.
+A `startyear` can also be
-1983).
-Subsetting HAULSTANDARD after loading is also an acceptable
+specified (defaults to 1983).
+Subsetting HAULSTANDARD after loading is
-approach.
+also an acceptable approach.

 The ERDDAP data can be loaded in the same way using `load_erddap()`.
-This dataset does not include data from the inactive stations or the
+This function has no arguments (the dataset does not include data from
-early suveys.
+the inactive stations or the early suveys).

-Note that using any of the `load` functions will overwrite whatever
+Note that using any of the `load_xxx()` functions will overwrite
-tables currently exist in your global environment.
+whatever tables currently exist in your global environment.

 ## Extracting data for species

 There are two main data extraction functions: `get_totals` and
 `get_distributions`.
 The function `get_totals` can be used to obtain
-total haul-level abundance or (for select species) biomass.
-The function
+total haul-level abundance or biomass.
+The function `get_distributions`
-`get_distributions` can be used to obtain size or (for select species)
+can be used to obtain size or mass distribution data.
+Biomass and mass
-mass distribution data.
+distribution data are only available for select species.

 ### Formatting the species table